PolaeCo/stylegan2-ada/README.md

 The result mp4 will be saved out as `slerp.mp4`.

 #### Additional notes
+* `--steps` is an optional arg to specify the number of steps (frames) in the slerp video.
+If not specified, the default is 30 steps/frames.
+For example, you may type `--steps 80` to generate 80 steps instead of the default 30 steps.

-`sleep_time` is in milliseconds.
+* `sleep_time` is in milliseconds.
-This script contains an infinite loop to check for the JSON at the specified path.
+* This script contains an infinite loop to check for the JSON at the specified path.
 If not found, it will sleep for `sleep_time` milliseconds.

 Here is a sample JSON:
 ```